arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 fontWeight("semibold");
 ```

-## Line Height
+### Line Height

-We provides a line height scale.
+We provide a line-height scale.
 This should be used for blocks of text. e.g.

 ```css
 lineHeight("smallest");